4‑Wire DMM Shorting Plug construction project

 energy management system along with a Raspberry Pi based EmonPi base station, and several other wireless modules.
 Continue reading “Current Projects”

-Programmable Voltage Reference Project
+Assembling the V2.12 Programmable Voltage Reference Board.

 A precision programmable voltage reference circuit capable of 0.001 to 4.095 volt output in 1 mV steps with an accuracy of 100 uV.